HackIllinois/iOS/README.md

 Please [open an issue](https://github.com/HackIllinois/ios/issues/new) for support.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the University of Illinois/NCSA License.
 For a full copy of this license take a look at the LICENSE file.